What Causes Manufacturing Price Fluctuations In The Hand & Power Tool Industry?

 The manufacturing industry is not just composed of companies that produce finished products; there are also many components involved in the supply chain that help build these products.

-A majority of manufacturers rely on a small selection of suppliers for their materials or specialised parts.
+A majority of tool manufacturers rely on a small selection of suppliers for their materials or specialized parts.
 If a manufacturer has been using the same supplier for a long time, the supplier might pass along preferential treatment to that manufacturer.

 If a supplier discontinues manufacturing niche items or services, or they close down or are bought up, manufacturers have to find an alternative source for these hard-to-find materials or essential parts, thus driving up the price of the production processes.